zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 3.The flaw of Z-scores

 Sneakily, the previous section relied on the assumption that each player would score a pre-determined amount in each category.
 That's not the case at all in reality- head-to-head matchups are weekly affairs, and performances can vary significantly from one week to the next.

-Randomly choosing weekly performances would have made the scenario more realistic.
+How should we account for this?
+Well, consider the following two scenarios
+- Your opponent has Joel Embiid.
+He will score either $60$, $70$, or $80$ points across the week
+- You don't know if your opponent has Jayson Tatum, Joel Embiid, or Luka Doncic.
+Tatum will score $60$ points, Embiid will score $70$, and Doncic will score $80$

+From your perspective, these two scenarios are the same.
+This suggests that we should be treating randomness across weeks in exactly the same way as we treated randomness across players.
+That is, we should be randomly sampling both players and weekly performances.

-Below, see how standard deviation changes for blocks when randomly selecting both player and performance
+Below, see how metrics for blocks change when we do so

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/ab41db2a-99f2-45b1-8c05-d755c014b30f

-Although the mean remains the same, the standard deviation is larger because it incorporates week-to-week variation.
-Note that it is $\sqrt{m_\sigma^2 + m_\tau^2}$ rather than $m_\sigma + m_\tau$ because of how standard deviation aggregates across multiple variables, as discussed in section 2B
+Although the mean remains the same, the standard deviation is larger because it incorporates an additional term for week-to-week variation.
+Note that the new standard deviation is $\sqrt{m_\sigma^2 + m_\tau^2}$ rather than $m_\sigma + m_\tau$ because of how standard deviation aggregates across multiple variables, as discussed in section 2B

 ## 4. Reformulating Z-scores